For most divers, Nitrox diving is the first taste of diving with exotic air and opens up a world of longer, safer dives

 The most common mixes used are EANx32 and EANx36, with 32 % and 36 % oxygen, respectively, compared to 21 % oxygen in atmospheric air.

-Other mixes are also used, but mixes richer than 40 % are rare in recreational diving.
-For a dive shop to cater to Nitrox divers, they need to specifically certify to mix Nitrox gasses.
+Other mixes are also used but a mix richer than 40 % is quite rare in recreational diving.
+For a dive shop to supply Nitrox to divers, they need to clearly specify what mixes their tanks have.

 Maximum Depths with Nitrox

 Needless to say, once you’ve measured the mix in your tank, which is done with an O2 meter and you have calculated the maximum safe depth that mix can be used at, it is imperative that you stay above that depth.

 Keeping a close watch on your depth gauge is critical, especially in situations where the maximum possible depth of the dive exceeds your mix’s maximum depth such as wall dives.

 Most modern dive computers allow you to set a depth alarm, where it will give you an audible warning when a certain depth is reached.
 This is highly recommended if you dive with Nitrox.

 Some dive computers have a Nitrox setting built into them.
 These come in two versions, either where the dive computer has a selection of preset mixes that you can choose from.
 Or where you enter the mix yourself and the computer subsequently determines the maximum depth and dive-time based on that.
 The latter is typically found in more advanced computers.

 If your computer has presets and your mix doesn’t match any of them exactly.
 The general advice is to always err on the side of caution and round up, not down, especially for deeper dives.

 Say your computer has a preset for Nitrox mixes of 32 %, 34 %, and 36 %, yet the mix in your tank reads as 33 % when you measure it on the O2 meter.
 In that case, set your dive computer to the preset for 34 %, which will reduce your depth compared to the mix you actually have, allowing for a margin of safety.